 Importance and innovation

-We make several contributions to the study of market integration, conflict, and institutions in conflict-affected or marginalised states.
-First, we demonstrate the use of readily available data as a way to understand internal dynamics in states with otherwise poor, biased, or non-existent data.
+We make several contributions to the study of market integration and food insecurity in conflict-affected states.
+First, we demonstrate the use of readily available data on both market prices and conflict as a way to understand internal dynamics in states with otherwise poor, biased, or non-existent data.
 Such data offer insights into the political processes that underpin either change or stasis within markets, such as the capacity to enforce rules, uphold contracts, and resolve disputes.
-Given that market prices are usually collected in daily or monthly increments in individual markets, this approach can also give us much greater granularity in understanding political and economic events in data-poor countries than has previously been the case.
+Given that market prices are usually collected in daily or monthly increments in individual markets, and recent conflict data is collected to relative specificity, even in fragile states, this approach can also give us much greater granularity in understanding political and economic events in data-poor countries than has previously been the case.
 Most state capacity measures are on a yearly basis, with a country-level unit of analysis.
 More generally, governance data are simply often not available for many fragile states, and only states with data are being measured, which leads to an upward bias in data.
 That is, governance indicators may appear to be higher on average across the globe than they actually are because the lowest performing countries are not included (Coggins, 2016).
 Moreover, the governance indicators that are available for virtually every country (such as the World Bank Governance Indicators) tend to exist only at the national level.
 While this is not a problem for countries that have relatively robust central governing institutions, it is a problem for those that do not, precisely because they are also more likely to have internal divisions that can hinder consistent levels of governance being applied across the entire country.
-Market integration analysis is, therefore, a means of drawing out and measuring intra-country differences in governance.
+Conflict and market integration analysis is, therefore, a means of drawing out and measuring intra-country differences in governance.

 Second, differing levels of market integration are generally seen as the result of impediments (such as distance, transport costs, and borders) to the transfer of information, goods, and people between markets.
-Our innovation is to take market integration as a measure of other concepts at work in states that produce low levels of (or poor quality) governance or economic data.
-Measuring the extent to which markets across a country or between countries are integrated, in terms of the dispersion or convergence of prices for the same items, or in terms of the extent to which prices change over the post-harvest season, can certainly tell us about the nature, relevance and magnitude of potential barriers to trade and to storage.
-But it can also tell us, indirectly, how formal and informal institutions within and between countries function in facilitating or hampering commerce.
-Food prices in markets in particular are good indicators of a population’s welfare, and have been connected to instability and conflict in developing countries (Arezki & Bruckner, 2011; C. Hendrix & Brinkman, 2013; C. S. Hendrix & Haggard, 2015).
+Our innovation is to take market integration as a measure of other concepts at work in fragile states, including the potential for food insecurity.
+This is innovating on the idea that food prices in markets in particular are good indicators of a population’s welfare, and have been connected to instability and conflict in developing countries (Arezki & Bruckner, 2011; C. Hendrix & Brinkman, 2013; C. S. Hendrix & Haggard, 2015).
+Measuring the extent to which markets across a country or between countries are integrated, in terms of the dispersion or convergence of prices for the same items, or in terms of the extent to which prices change over the post-harvest season, can tell us about the nature, relevance and magnitude of potential barriers, notably conflict, to trade and to storage.
+By establishing regular spatial-temporal patterns connecting conflict, market integration, and food trade and storage, our project can also provide an early warning system for potential food crises in the face of conflict.

+Third, [this is where we might have a few words on combining spatial and temporal analysis]